MEDomics-UdeS/MEDomicsTools/python.md

 ### R019 - Distributing Python Modules

 This [repository](https://github.com/MaxenceLarose/ProgFest-PackageDistributionIntroduction) presents a minimal example of a properly structured python package.
-It also contains a [pdf presentation](https://github.com/MaxenceLarose/ProgFest-PackageDistributionIntroduction/blob/main/DistributingPythonModules.pdf) (french only) that shows the main aspects of distributing a python module, namely
+It also contains a [pdf presentation](https://github.com/MaxenceLarose/ProgFest-PackageDistributionIntroduction/blob/main/DistributingPythonModules.pdf) (french only) that explains the main aspects of distributing a python module, namely

 - What's a package?
 - PyPI